A Checklist

 This report has more detail of what happens in year one and later years.

 Please let us know how much Child Benefit was received during the tax year.
-Child Benefit may be restricted in some cases where your income exceeds £50,000 and in all cases where your income exceeds £60,000.
+Child Benefit may be restricted in some cases where your income is high.
+See this report for the thresholds.

 If you (or your spouse/partner) have children aged 18 or younger then, regardless of whether you receive Child Benefit or have disclaimed it, please let us have a note of each date of birth for those who were aged 18 or below on 5 April just gone.
 Child Benefit may still be paid in connection with 18 year olds until 30 September following their 18th birthday.
 Having this information allows us to accurately establish two types of situation: